annessca/introduction-to-class-inheritance-in-ruby/README.md

 class Student < Teacher
     # A method to override the superclass method
     def motto
-        puts "We are tomorrow’s leaders"
+        puts "We are tomorrow's leaders"
     end
 end